hmosvoll/web-ui-documents/README.md

 # web-ui-documents
-CSS to display a list off documents.
+CSS to display a list of documents.